easy-updates-manager/easy-updates-manager/readme.txt

 Not currently.

+= Does Easy Updates Manager work with third party plugins and themes? =

+Since third party providers use custom update mechanisms, we cannot guarantee that they will work with Easy Updates Manager.

 = Additional Information and FAQ =

 For additional information and FAQs for Easy Updates Manager check out our <a href="https://github.com/easy-updates-manager/easy-updates-manager/wiki">wiki</a>.